 After that the poet seems to imply that he has attained a flowing muse.

 But now I think that this flowing muse comes not right after those early inspirations and trials but after release from the low years which follow them.

 (If druids or shamans had/have any special botanical remedies that helped keep them stable, I'll try to find that out, eventually, or let me know if you know.)

 The "great abyss of tranquility" might be depression and the "great abyss of wrath" might be paranoia.
 These great abysses I think refer to the low years which for me began Jan.
 29, 1996 and which I thought once would last seven years (and which I think did last seven years for Gwion, as I discuss above, but I have had to go longer, as I discuss below), or until 11 years (or slightly more) after the first high.
-These low years I think are equivalent to Gautama Siddharta's ascetic years and the time Myrddin spent talking to his little piggy (which I think means base chakra area muscle click divination, which I now know I should avoid, since the pig is associated with the earth or underworld by the celts and so is the base chakra by some) and the cremation ground years in Hinduism.
+These low years I think are equivalent to Gautama Siddharta's ascetic years and the time Myrddin spent talking to his little piggy (which I think means perineum muscle click divination, which I now know I should avoid, since the pig is associated with the earth or underworld by the celts and so is the perineal chakra by some) and the cremation ground years in Hinduism.
 I think these low years are represented by the 7 years that Cu Chulainn spent serving the smith Chulainn in place of the hound that Cu Chulainn (hound of Chulainn), also known as Setanta, killed.
 These 7 years might also be represented by the 88.5 (90 pairs minus 3 birds) pairs of birds associated with Cu Chulainn's birth if the 88.5 are lunar months.

 Also in John Matthews book Taliesin..., on p.
 90, is the following quote